phubbard/Meltdown/README.md

 To use it, you **must have an installed copy of [Fever server](http://feedafever.com/).** This is *just a client*.

-Please [email me](mailto:phubbard@gmail.com) if you want to hack on it; I could really use some help as my time is limited.
+Please [email me](mailto:phubbard@gmail.com) if you want to hack on it; I can always use help as my time is limited.

+## Current Features
+* **Speed**.
+In-memory data structures, with on-disk JSON files for entries; nice and fast.
+No excess graphical crap, just fast text and listview display.
+Designed for high-volume consumers of RSS like myself. **My #1 goal was to make this super fast.**
+* Low battery usage - uses Alarm service and background process to refresh the lists every fifteen minutes, using the 'inexact repeating' mode to avoid excess wakeups.
+* Compressed downloads - if your Apache is configured, it'll transfer the data using gzip compression to save time and bytes.
+* Local cache - all items are encoded as JSON and written to disk, so if you reboot or kill the app it won't need to re-pull everything again.
+* Asynchronous mark-as-read and mark-as-saved using AsyncTask - when you hit 'Next' it's done in the background.
+* In the Item view, in addition to the ususal sharing menu I've also added a tickler-file function.
+This lets you set a calendar entry to remind yourself in a week (or whenever).
+I use this to do things like 'Remind me to check this out in a couple weeks when it's due to ship.'
+Very handy!
+* Mark group as read - also runs in background.
+* Uses efficient and secure LocalBroadcastManager to communicate between the background service and the foreground views.
+* **No excessive permissions** Requires only Internet and 'run in background' permissions, does not use or need any data or other apps.
+Inspect the code and build it yourself if you like!
+* **No phone-home BS**.
+I hate that.
+So should you.
+At no time will it ever contact anything other than the server you designate.
+* Read in multiple places - the next sync will remove anything you've already seen, or you can hit refresh manually at any time.
+* Does not have group management or feed management.
+The Fever API has not added these, and I tend to think they're better done via the Fever web app anyway.
+* Simple flow-oriented interface - Feed title and author at the top of the screen, followed by title and content.
+The bottom of the screen has the 'load URL' button, the timestamp (using human-readable relative-time strings such as '2 hours ago') and the 'Next' button.
+Two buttons!
+Everything else is in the share menu and options menu.

 ## Current status
-* As of build 12 (9/21/12), basic functionality is in place and working well.
-Groups, feeds, webview, local caching, garbage collection.
-Tested on over 9000 items from 800 feeds.
-(There's a reason I wrote this, I adore my RSS!)
-* Next item does a neat async mark-as-read in the background
-* Load URL works
-* Added the sharing button to the action bar in group view - send via whatever mechanism you like.
-* Redid the http code after re-reading [the Android docs](http://developer.android.com/guide/components/processes-and-threads.html) again.
-* After testing SQLite to hold the HTML,the write rate was piss poor and I now just store the entire item on disk in JSON.
-Total abuse of the filesystem, but even 5000 items takes around 25MB of disk and it's fast.
-More tuning needed here.
-* Data is refreshed every 30 minutes by a background intent service, which should also sync if you read on the web, in Reedr, etc.
+* Working code!

 ## Current bugs and in-progress
-* Several thread-safety issues caused by async updates.
-Working on this.
+* Preparing for release to google app store.

 ## Future plans and ideas
-* 'Send this to me in N hours/days/months' - use a cron or webservice to send you items, like a tickler file.
+* SSL is not supported.
+Doing this with self-signed certs in a correct way will require some work.
-* Pay for nicer icon (freelancer.com or similar)
+* The ListViews work fine on my nexus7 tablet, and present an info-dense display, but I'd like to try fragments and a landscape-mode, two-column display there.
+Especially now that the nexus 10 is out.* Pay for nicer icon (freelancer.com or similar)
 * Use persistent notifications to show background fetches; nice and unobtrusive.
-* About / stats screen
 * More preferences
 * Tabbed interface for unread/read/sparks/kindling/saved

 ### Background information, tools and credits
 * [The Fever REST API](http://feedafever.com/api) is elegant, simple and returns either JSON or XML.
 I can think of no reason to use XML, so JSON it is.
 * The [API widget](https://github.com/phubbard/Meltdown/blob/master/scripts/api-widget.html) is really helpful for poking at the API and responses.
 I'm also using this [graphical http client](http://httpclient.uservoice.com/) as well, which helped me sort out the header needed to get authentication working.
 The scripts directory has a copy of the widget for convenience.
 * Since I'm developing for the Galaxy Nexus and Nexus 7, the current target API is 4.0, but it could probably run on older devices.
+I also develop and test on my Galaxy S3 (Verizon).
 * The RSS icon is from [the iDroid S](http://iiro.eu/idroids/) icon set, for which I am thankful.
 * The code from RssReader.java is copyright 2007 by the Android Open Source Project under the [Apache 2.0 license](http://www.apache.org/licenses/LICENSE-2.0) for which I am grateful.
 The ListItem stuff is poorly documented, so this was a big help.

-### License and credits
+### License

 This code is open source under the [CC BY 3.0](http://creativecommons.org/licenses/by/3.0/us/) terms.
 I'd appreciate a note if you make use of it, please.
 Other than that, I'd be pleased if you found it useful either whole or in part.